High Speed Digital Hardware

 The associated data streams propagate across physical interfaces which are hopefully well designed transmission lines.
-Today, differential transmission lines are more popular for high speed data than single ended types, which may be adequate for lower speeds.
-The large bandwidths necessary mean that the electrical transmission properties of these are critical to achieving reliable, low-error performance.
-Important PCB layout properties include: controlled impedance architecture, connector mismatches, discontinuities and differential lengths which cause differential delays, often called 'skew'.
-Electrical properties include: compliance voltages, common mode rejection, component self resonant frequencies (SRFs) and Q factors.
+Today, differential transmission lines are more popular for high speed data than single ended types, which may still be adequate for lower speeds.
+The large bandwidths necessary mean that the electrical transmission properties of these are critical to achieving good signal integrity: reliable, low-error performance.
+Important PCB and layout properties which must be sufficiently controlled in order to achieve this include: controlled impedance architecture, connector mismatches, discontinuities and differential line lengths which cause differential delays, often called 'skew'.
+Electrical properties include: compliance voltages, common mode rejection, component self resonant frequencies (SRFs), Q factors and loss tangent.

 We know from Fourier transforms applied to streams of digital data that, assuming no noise, perfect digital signals occupy an infinite bandwidth.
 That is not possible of course, so we normally have to settle for the maximum possible available bandwidth that the regulatory authorities will allow us and the minimum occupied bandwidth that will enable adequate transmission of the data channel we have in mind.
 To set up a radio link we require to modulate a carrier in some way using the baseband, before radiation.
 Bandwidth is scarce, expensive and possibly not even available and noise in one or more of its many forms is always present.
 Additive white Gaussian noise (AWGN) is the systemic type of finite noise which influences the integrity of digital data.
 This always causes transmission errors to some degree: the laws of physics do not allow error-free transmission of data.
 These errors, normally expressed in the form of the bit error rate (BER) parameter will always exist.
 Chris Angove, represented by FCL, has a good understanding of many digital transmission parameters such as these, their limitations, the related theories and how they may be applied.
 So the spectra of high speed data can extend to very high frequencies, perhaps well into the microwave region.
 We have to design the associated transmission lines to the same standards we would use for microwave transmission.
 Many of the parameters used and the equipment required to measure them are identical to those used for microwaves.
 FCL's experience in RF and microwave engineering has developed well into a wider brief including high speed data transmission lines of many different types.
 Some of this is summarised in the following sections.